Hazzd12/Plant-Monitor/readme.md

 	ssh pi@stud-pi-ucfnuax.local
 	```

-	*Notice:* the terminal will report:
+	*Notice:* if the terminal reports:

 	```
 	ssh: Could not resolve hostname .....
 	```

-	Maybe deleting the `.local` will help you.
+	​	Maybe deleting the `.local` will help you.

 * Check the OS your device by using: